airfightergr/Librain-xLua/Readme.md

 ## INSTALLATION

 * Click the green Clone or Download button (upper right corner) and select Download zip.
-* Uzip the file into X-Plane 11 folder.
+* Uzip the file and copy the `Aircraft` folder into X-Plane 11 folder.
 Files should be placed in the correct order inside X-Plane folder structure.

 * In case of any problems, please run X-Plane Updater to return X-Plane to the previous state.